alkem-io/website/content/en/releases/1-latest-release.md

 <img src="./innovationflow.png" width="70%"
 class="align-center">
 <p>
-The platform also now supports '**Innovation Flow Templates**'.
+The platform also now supports '<b>Innovation Flow Templates</b>'.
 These are best practice Innovation Flows that can be used throughout the Hub.
 They are available via the Templates tab on the settings for a Hub.
 <p>
-*The creation of new Innovation Flow Templates is one that for now should be done with our assistance, but we would love to work with you to get your best practices available to your Community!*
+<i>The creation of new Innovation Flow Templates is one that for now should be done with our assistance, but we would love to work with you to get your best practices available to your Community!</i>
 <img src="./innovationflow-templates.png" width="70%"
 class="align-center">
 <p>